-Money might not buy happiness, but getting your personal finances in order will bring so much peace to your life.
-Money has a lot to do with mindset.
-If you ask anyone who has paid off a significant debt they’ll tell you feeling in control is everything.
+Money might not buy joy and happiness, but getting your personal finances in order will bring so much peace to your life.
+Money has a strong connection with the mindset.
+If you ask anyone who has paid off a significant debt, they’ll tell you feeling in control is everything.

 Understand the Benefits

-Once you feel like you have some control of your finances, you can more easily develop a strategic financial plan and achievable goals.
-It stands to reason that people who are financially successful are usually the ones who dedicate their time and energy to regular budgeting, in addition to managing and planning out their finances carefully.
-This requires a lot of discipline but the results are worth it!
+Once you feel like you are somehow controlling your finances, you can more easily develop a strategic financial plan and achievable goals.
+Needless to say that people who are financially successful are usually the ones who dedicate their time and energy to regular budgeting, in addition to managing and planning out their finances carefully.
+This requires a lot of discipline, but the results are worth it!
 It’s rare that we are schooled in the ways of money management and financial education, yet it’s imperative to financial success.
-If you’re new to personal finance or simply looking for ways to expand your financial knowledge there are many great resources to start with.
+In case you’re new to personal finance or merely searching for ways to expand your financial knowledge, there are many great resources to start with.

 Inspect Your Status Quo

 The first thing you have to do is understand your situation in detail.
 This exercise should focus mainly on the following two major categories:

 - Your incomes

 You can take a medium-term period as a reference, and then extrapolate for the sake of the experiment.
 Multiply the deficit by some months to see your probable indebtedness, or multiply your surplus to see how much money you will save in between.